ellailan/pm/prompts.md

 Delete the Fall Recruitment ticket.

 **Result:**
-- Queried Supabase to find the "Fall Recruitment Instagram Campaign" ticket (from original schema.sql sample data)
+- Queried Supabase to find the "Fall Recruitment Instagram Campaign" ticket (from the original schema.sql sample data)
-- Deleted it from the database via Supabase delete query
+- Deleted it from the database via a Supabase delete query
-- Remaining: 6 seeded tickets
+- Remaining: six seeded tickets

 ## Prompt 24 — Drag Ticket Back to Unassigned